dirtybirdnj/vtj-final-final/src/pages/shop/index.md

 ---
-nav: Blog
+nav: Shop
 navOrder: 3
 type: posts
-title: Blog
+title: false
 ---

-Our latest fishing trips, experiments and other stuff related to verticaltubejig.com

-This page should show a list of posts of all md/mdx/js/jsx files in the /blog directory of this repo
+This is the store index